-We have been living in what is called “splash” news – a blackout of virtually everything else – while pundits parse, praise, and pan the high level meetings, on full display, in the recent President Donald Trump and Kim Jong-un summit.
+We have been living in what is called “splash” news – a blackout of virtually everything else – while pundits parse, praise, and pan high level meetings.
+These historic meetings are always on full display, like the recent President Donald Trump and Kim Jong-un summit.

 But there is a note of caution; though I wish Donald Trump much success, I cannot stop thinking about past “historic meetings” and how they ended.

 In 1972, President Richard Nixon and his National Security Adviser Henry Kissinger went to China to meet with Mao Tse Tung, the Chinese ruthless tyrant and mass murderer, the enslaver of millions.
 In resolving to restore relations with China, they abandoned Taiwan, a most reliable USA ally.
 That was considered “a success.”

 Remember Tiananmen Square demonstrations in US “ally” Beijing, in 1989?
 After several weeks of demonstrations, on June 4th Chinese troops entered Tiananmen Square and fired on demonstrating civilians.
 Estimates of the death toll range from several hundred to thousands.

 Remember US secretary of state Madeleine Albright October 23rd, 2000, historic visit to North Korea where she held unprecedented talks with North Korea’s leader, Kim Jong Il, as she began laying the groundwork for a visit by President Bill Clinton to one of the last bastions of the cold war.
 The two shook hands, Mr. Kim noting that Mrs. Albright was the first secretary of state ever to visit North Korea said, “This is a new one from a historical point of view.
 I am really very happy.”
 To which Mrs. Albright responded, “I’m very glad to be here in your beautiful city.”

 Despite the overtures, the primary concerns of North Korea’s missile development programme and its export of missiles to Iran and Syria remained until today.